romnn/microgpusim/WIP.md

   - add option for l2 set index unless when in compat mode

-  -
   - config is passed to instruction for different things

     - could make that a smaller config struct

   - remove the global config from components and use smaller configs
   - stat: warp instructions
-  - detailed stat feature:

-    - per allocation stats
-    - per kernel stats

   - generate data for the different parallel implementations speedups
     - how well does it scale for 20 instead of 80 cores
   - convert, match and plot statistics
   - record mem fetch latency in playground and box

+DONE:

+- DONE: should really also compare the l1 cache in lockstep so we can quickly find the issues
+- DONE: compare the rop queue
+- DONE: understand the role of the l1 data cache, when is it used?
+- DONE: compute the expected values manually for vectoradd
+  - DONE: add warning prints to trace the coalescing
+- DONE: investigate the l1 cache (e.g. disable in profiling)
+- DONE: detailed stat feature:

+  - DONE: per allocation stats
+  - DONE: per kernel stats

 - DONE: write more execution driven examples (especially the different transpose variants)

   - DONE: add them to the stats (as a new target?)

 - DONE: proc macro for addign reconvergence points (building a dominator tree)
   - DONE cargo expand -p exec --lib --profile=test tracegen::tests
 - DONE: control flow graph serialization using dominated BFS
 - DONE: add options to simulate
   - DONE: larger vectoradd example
   - DONE: different number of cores per cluster [1, 4, 8]
   - DONE: memory only mode versus compute as well
 - DONE: implement full validate for benchmark
 - DONE: speed up simulate run for validate
   - DONE: set repetitions to 1 temp
   - DONE: increase concurrency temp
 - DONE: add option for full trace and do the filtering post-tracing
   - DONE: (so we dont need to maintain separate traces)
 - DONE: wrap the stats in a per kernel vector (faster than hashmap?)
 - DONE: add allocation id to per kernel stats where it makes sense (e.g. NOT cycles or instructions)
 - DONE: even when using non-detailed stats, index by kernel launch id
 - DONE: do not compute mean and min max etc. until the last step (plotting)
 - DONE: build a well defined dataframe in all of the classes including the inputs and concat them
 - DONE: add mangled and non mangled kernel names
 - DONE: extend validate to support parallel execution
 - DONE: validate the number of warp instructions for the execution driven frontend and test that.
-  - DONE: move simulate added matrix optinos to top level
+- DONE: move simulate added matrix options to top level
 - DONE: make the accelsim class ceate a df with mean, variance, min, max per repetition
 - DONE: make the native class ceate a df with mean, variance, min, max per repetition
 - DONE: repeat simulate for validation
 - DONE: Optional new type to simplify display printing for optionals
 - DONE: implement repetitions for profile validate
 - DONE: implement option to run all steps for a benchmark ("validate")
   - DONE: build, profile, (trace, accelsim-trace), (simulate, accelsim-simulate, playground-simulate)
 - DONE: xtask: allow comparing traces
 - DONE: tracer: allow tracing all instructions
 - DONE: allow using full accelsim traces for simulate (do we miss out on the allocations though?).
 - DONE: replace addresstranslation trait with cache controller trait
 - DONE: use gpu_mem_alloc for the allocations but still allow smart comparison with play whose traces does not include allocations (required for per allocation stats)
 - DONE: decide on better names for linear, raw, translated addr to reflect virtual and physical for cache and global
 - DONE: rename casimu to gpucachesim
 - DONE: use bench configs with query for nondet tests
 - DONE: change bench configs to allow queries for benchmarks instead of input indices
 - DONE: change lockstep tests to use bench configs
 - DONE: check accelsim compat again
 - DONE: rename translated address to either DRAMAddress or PhysicalAddress
 - DONE: fix that cache index unwrapping design
 - DONE: playground stats (should match accelsim)
 - DONE: builder for mem access as well
 - DONE: consolidate deterministic parallelism, make rayon optional finally
 - DONE: rename crates and github repo
 - DONE: write trait for tag array

 - SKIP: add config parsing for box
 - SKIP: publish to crates.io
 - SKIP: xtask task for converting traces? or do that in the validation component

 - TODO: